John Freame (1665-1745)

 Did the political shenanigans lead to less production as each element of the Quaker strategy was successively undermined?

 Certainly the powers that be had no understanding of some modern evolutionary economic theories -

 moral sentiments, moral hazard, public choice, excess tax burdens, total factor productivity, comparative advantage, evolutionary stable strategies ...

 At the time John Freame's partnership prospered and was further cemented when John married Priscilla, Gould's sister in 1698, and Thomas married John's sister Hannah.
 A spate of issue followed, seven babies for Priscilla and ten for Hannah!
 As usual, despite the appearances of macho men, it was the girls who took the decisions.
 54 Lombard Street although a substantial brick building replacing the ashes that followed the 1666 fire, was now too unhealthy for bringing up children and both families escaped to adjacent country houses in Bush Hill.

-But above all John Freame's success was as an entrepreneur with his work financing the london lead company at Gadlys in support of fellow Quaker, Edward Wright.
-This investment was an outstanding success and transformed the smelting industry in 1704, where scale and innovative technology were required if profits were to be earned.
+But above all John Freame's success was as an entrepreneur and a major investment was in the London lead company at Gadlys in support of fellow Quaker, Edward Wright.
+This investment was an outstanding success and transformed the lead smelting industry in 1704, where scale and innovative technology were required if profits were to be earned.